 (Hebrews 4:12).
 Such consistent proclamation of the Word and the making of strong disciples have an effect—like nothing in comparison—to quell the deteriorating consequences of unbelief and to illuminate darkness in the Capitol community and the culture as a whole.
 That is why these Bible studies disseminated throughout the offices every week are so vitally important to the health of our members and nation.

 Like radiation that impeded the progression of cancer, the proclamation of the Word of God amazingly thwarts the rot and illumines the darkness of otherwise unbridled and degenerative unbelief.

 C. HOW IS YOUR WALK WITH CHRIST?

 And lastly, the main point Paul is making is further signaled in his admonition at the conclusion of today’s passage: But you did not learn Christ in this way (v.
 20).
-This rebuke has a present applicability here in the capital.
-In other words, these progressive, sinful traits should be far from characterizing any and all true believers!
-The fact that some members who are regenerate in Christ still vote incorrectly on biblically explicit issues5 is to act in callousness to the perspicuous teachings of God’s Holy Word!
+This rebuke has a present applicability here in the Capitol.
+In other words, these degenerative, sinful traits should be far from characterizing any and all true believers!
+For some members who are regenerate in Christ to still vote incorrectly on biblically explicit issues4 is to act in callousness to the perspicuous teachings of God’s Holy Word!